coreyg-gh/free-genai-bootcamp-2025/lang-portal/readme-week1.md

+## Week 1 Tasks Completed
+# Main Goals:
+1. Fix the missing endpoints in the backend code.
+2. Become familiar with AI code assistants, using Windsurf for this week.
+3. Become familiar with OPEA and it's components.
+# Outstanding Tasks:
+1. Finish watching remaining videos
+2. Documentation reading

-## experimented with adding rules as in training video
+# Experimented with adding rules as in the training video.
-## downloaded core-editor-rules.md file from GitHub with example rules.
-https://gist.github.com/yifanzz/3cfb8f9065769ffbf94348255f85597d#file-code-editor-rules-md
-Asked Windsurf how to add these rules.
+Downloaded core-editor-rules.md file from GitHub with example rules. https://gist.github.com/yifanzz/3cfb8f9065769ffbf94348255f85597d#file-code-editor-rules-md Asked Windsurf how to add these rules.
 Added contents of file to .windsurfrules for the workspace rules.